yoshiwatanabe/code-examples/donet/min-core-console/README.md

-﻿# Congiure your Console project to use User Secrets
+﻿# Configure your Console project to use User Secrets

 1. Generate a new Guid value and specify it in your .csproj as shown below.
 (You have to open your .csproj in an text editor)